brcrista/Haskell-Notes/README.md

 ### VSCode
 - Install the [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell)
-- Under Extension Settings, set formatting rules to `ormolu` or `stylish-haskell`.
-I slightly prefer `stylish-haskell`.
+- Under Extension Settings, set formatting rules to `ormolu`.
-    - These are pretty similar rule sets
-    - `ormulu` will format record types and module export lists
-    - `stylish-haskell` will align `=` in patterns and `::` in records
+    - I like `stylish-haskell` because it will align `=` in patterns and `::` in records.
-    - `stylish-haskell` will enforce trailing newlines in files
+    - However, it doesn't seem to be able to handle indentation in many situations, which makes it a lot less useful in my opinion.

 ## GHCi cheat sheet: